 Winter is in full swing, and many parts of the country are experiencing the incredible strength of Mother Nature.
-With snowstorms bearing down on the Upper Midwest, rain pounding the Pacific Northwest, and thunderstorms predicted for some parts of the South, we compiled a comprehensive list of Esurance driving resources.
+With floods and hurricanes currently impacting the American Southeast and snowstorms sure to come later in the season, we compiled a comprehensive list of Esurance driving resources.
 You might call it our winter driving remix.
 Or you might just call it a handful of helpful tips.